systemd/systemd/docs/ARCHITECTURE.md

 When adding new input samples under `test/fuzz/*/`, please use some short-but-meaningful names.
 Names of meson tests include the input file name and output looks awkward if they are too long.

+Fuzzers are invoked primarily in three ways: firstly, each fuzzer is compiled as a normal executable and executed for each of the input samples under `test/fuzz/` as part of the test suite.
+Secondly, fuzzers may be instrumented with sanitizers and invoked as part of the test suite (if `-Dfuzz-tests=true` is configured).
+Thirdly, fuzzers are executed through fuzzing engines that try to find new "interesting" inputs through coverage feedback and massive parallelization; see the links for oss-fuzz in [Code quality](https://systemd.io/CODE_QUALITY).
+For testing and debugging, fuzzers can be executed as any other program, including under `valgrind` or `gdb`.

 # Integration Tests